Gossip (Vanessa Amorosi song)

 "Gossip" was digitally released on 1 July 2011.
-It was slated to be the first single from Vanessa Amorosi's fifth studio album, V, but the album was not released due to poor sales of this and her subsequent single '”Amazing”'.
+It was slated to be the first single from Vanessa Amorosi's fifth studio album, V, but the album was not released due to poor sales of this and her subsequent single "Amazing".
+The song peaked at number 113 on the ARIA chart.

 The song "Gossip" was inspired by nights out partying in London where the girls gossiped in the nightclub bathrooms on websites like Facebook.
 "These days people are no longer giving out their phone numbers, they are giving out their Facebook names", Amorosi explained.
 The video clip for "Gossip" was filmed at Melbourne's Labassa mansion by director Stuart Gosling.